Urban-Analytics/dust/Projects/ABM_DA/experiments/ukf_experiments/README.md

 source mypython/bin/activate
 ```

 This logs the user onto the arc3 system setting up a python3 virtual environment to run the experiments in.
-Now we can pip in the desired packages as necessary depending on the desired experiment.
+Now we can pip in packages as necessary depending on the desired experiment.
 We have two sets of packages:

 ```
 for arc_base_config.py and arc_ukf.py